Dani3lSun/apex-voice-control/README.md

 ### User Authentication

 1. User installs APEX Voice Control (AVC) Skill via Amazon Alexa companion app
-2. User get redirected to login page (provided by AVC-Bridge-Service)
+2. User gets redirected to login page (provided by AVC-Bridge-Service)
-3. User successfully get logged in providing the same credentials as in the APEX app
+3. User successfully get logged in by providing the same credentials as in the APEX app
 4. AVC-Bridge-Service will generate & save an access token
 5. AVC-Bridge-Service will return that access token to the Amazon Alexa companion app